denizgulbahar/react-native-wrapper/README.md

 <h1>React Native Component Wrapper</h1>

-This project provides a simple wrapper for integrating a specific component into another React Native application.
+This project provides a wrapper for integrating a specific component into another React Native application.

 <h2>Features</h2>